Local coordinates

 Local systems exist for convenience.
-On ancient times, every work was made on relative bases as there was no conception of global systems.
+In ancient times, every work was made on relative bases as there was no conception of global systems.
 Practically, it is better to use local systems for small works as houses, buildings...
 For most of the applications, it is desired the position of one element relative to one building or location, and in a more local way, relative to one furniture or person.
 In a regular way, you will not give your position by geographical coordinates rather than "I am 15 meters away of the entry to the building".
 So it is a pretty common way to locate things.